top of page

 2 sticks very cold unsalted butter, cut into small cubes

-1 egg beaten and mixed with a little water for the egg wash
+1 egg beaten and mixed with a bit of water for the egg wash

 For the Filling